LucianoAdonis/lucianoadonis.github.io/pages/confluence.md

 Let's begin with a new page example, the 'Cloud Guardians' team:
 <img class="myImg" src="../images/confluence/panel-example-final-result.png" alt="panel-example-final-result" style="border: 2px solid #000; border-radius: 4px; padding: 5px; cursor: pointer;">

-Compared to the first example of the 'Gotta Go Fast' team, it looks more imposing, even though it seems similar there are a lot of changes, but for now let's focus on the main ones:
+Compared to the first example of the 'Gotta Go Fast' team, it looks more imposing.
+Even though it seems similar, there are a lot of changes, but for now, let's focus on the main ones:

 - The page contains a logo with a background.
-- Titles are in red color to match the theme.
+- Titles are in red to match the theme.
-- The content table is at the side with a slightly different color (baby powder to be specific).
+- The content table is on the side with a slightly different color (baby powder, precisely).
 - There is a section with tabs and cards containing information about products.

-It may look that is not much different to configure but it has its nuances.
-Staring from the title:
+It may look similar to the configuration, but it has its nuances.
+Starting from the title:

 <img class="myImg" src="../images/confluence/panel-example-configuration-1.png" alt="panel-example-configuration-1" style="border: 2px solid #000; border-radius: 4px; padding: 5px; cursor: pointer;">

 1. A <span class="highlight">Panel</span> sets the background to match set the color.
-2. Knuckles SEGA logo centered and with a smaller size.
+2. The Knuckles SEGA logo is centered and has a smaller size.
-3. The image for the title was generated with the [Font SpaceTech](https://www.fontspace.com/) site, using the Tech Headlines Font.
+3. The title image was generated using the Tech Headlines font on the [Font SpaceTech](https://www.fontspace.com/) site.
-    - It looks invisible as I change it with the macOS image editor to be white and be compatible with the background.
+    - It looks invisible as I change it with the MacOS image editor to be white and compatible with the background.
 4. A simple line made with the <span class="highlight">Horizontal Rule</span> macro separates the contents from the logo.
-  - No really much thought put into it, it felt right.
+  - Not much thought was put into it; it felt right.
-5. Next section is divided with a <span class="highlight">Layout</span> section of 2/3
+5. Next section is divided with a <span class="highlight">Layout</span> section of 2/3.
 6. Titles start at level 2 with red color.
-This make it less weird the transition while reading from huge L1 text to normal size paragraph.
+This makes the transition from huge L1 text to normal-sized paragraphs less weird.
-7. We use the <span class="highlight">Panel</span> macro with a background of #FAFFFD (Baby Powder color) to highlight the content section.
+7. We use the <span class="highlight">Panel</span> macro with a background of #FAFFFD (Baby Powder color) to highlight the content section, ensuring important sections stand out.
-8. We make sure the <span class="highlight">Content Table</span> section contains the rule to start at level 2 otherwise it will have a weird indentation.
+8. We make sure the <span class="highlight">Content Table</span> section contains the rule to start at level 2; otherwise, it will have a weird indentation.

 And well, that was the fun part.
 For the next part we will see the <span class="highlight">Deck of Cards</span>,